FerretDB/FerretDB/website/docs/contributing/index.md

 ## Get started

-You don’t have to be a developer to contribute to FerretDB projects, you can even get started by helping us improve this documentation.
+You don't have to be a developer to contribute to FerretDB projects, you can even get started by helping us improve this documentation.
 If you have any questions or suggestions on how we can improve, kindly join our [community](/#community).
 We appreciate your feedback.